openwch/arduino_core_ch32/variants/CH32X035/CH32X033F8P/README.md

 ### Known issues/limitations ###
 - Pins PA7/PB0, PC16/PC11 and PC17/PC10 cannot be used for output.
 - Any signal on A0 seems to show on other ADC pins when disconnected.
+- Pin 9/PB7 can be configured as hardware reset /RST using WCH Link Utility.
 - A3 and I2C don't work on CH32X033F8P6 0-series (lot number with the penultimate bit 5 being 0).

 ### References ###